mucaho/jnetemu/README.md

-Java-UDP-WAN-Simulator
+Emulating Java datagram communication in a WAN environment
 ======================

 Java utility for simulating simple network characteristics found in WANs (delay, jitter, package loss).
 This is a convenience class for debugging UDP communication.
 The DatagramWanEmulator sits between two specified DatagramSockets and introduces latency, jitter and package loss between these two sockets.